Day 1 - Morning: Llandelio

 interior of castle.

-Llandeilo and Dinefwr Castle, West Wales
+Llandeilo Castle and Castell Dinefwr, West Wales

-Afternoon: Carreg Cennen Castle
+Afternoon: Castell Carreg Cennen

 Prepare to be impressed.
-Carreg Cennen Castle stands magnificently high above the green lands of Carmarthenshire.
+Castell Carreg Cennen stands magnificently high above the green lands of Carmarthenshire.
 It’s a bit of a steep climb, but you’ll be rewarded with a dramatic clifftop location and 60-mile panoramic views of the Black Mountains and surrounding area.
 It’s simply one of Wales’ most stunning views from a castles.

 Feeling hungry?
 Ty Mawr Country House in the Carmarthen countryside is a wonderful restaurant for an evening meal.
 The menu changes daily as it is strongly influenced by seasonal local produce.
 Delights include griddled organic Welsh lamb with garden-fresh wild garlic and Halen Mon salted caramel and Belgian chocolate tart.